cse110-fa22-group29/cse110-fa22-group29/admin/meetings/102822-project_pitch.md

 ## Moving forward:
 - I think we need to upload our project pitch to canvas by 11/1
-- Start on the really basic stuff as discussed in lecture
+- Start on the really basic stuff as discussed in lecture (hello world for CI/CD setup, etc)

 ## End Time
 - 10/28/2022 at 4:00 PM